rumpelrausch/puudle/README.md

 Open the frontend with your favorite browser.
 With the default frontend dev port 8081 the URL is: http://localhost:8081/

+The frontend can be re-built from the root folder via `npm run build-frontend`.

 ## Deployment